How much house can I afford?

 The offer letter gives the seller the chance to accept your offer.
 On the other hand, the seller can reject the offer, which means you’ll have to submit a different offer or find a new home entirely.
 The seller could also provide a counteroffer, which you can accept or reject.

 If negotiations are necessary, this process can take a while.
-You can expect it to last up to a month or more.
+You can expect it to last anywhere from a few days to a month or more.
 However, if the seller takes your first offer, this can be a quick step toward purchasing a home.

 A home inspection is a critical part of buying a property.
 Unlike an appraisal, which gives an estimate of how much a home is worth, an inspection provides insight into parts of the property that require repairs or replacement.
 Though inspections aren’t always required by lenders, you shouldn't skip having one done.

-If a serious problem is discovered during the inspection phase, you can move back to negotiations or even pull out of the purchase."
+If a serious problem turns up during the inspection phase, you can move back to negotiations or even pull out of the purchase.
+In most cases, your offer letter will cover what happens in the event there are issues.

 A professional can inspect the home in a day or less, but you might need to wait for an opening in their schedule.
 It’s best to plan for a week or two here just to be on the safe side.

 On the other hand, certain factors can hold up closing.
-Before deciding to work with a lender, you can ask about its average closing time.
+Before deciding to work with a lender, ask about its average closing time.
 Some lenders offer guarantees to close within a specific number of days — and money back if you don’t finish on time.

 Figure out how much house you can afford with a mortgage calculator and the 28/36 rule.
 Learn the factors that affect your mortgage eligibility.